abdallah-ali-abdallah/Arduino-Frequency-Counter-with-LCD/README.md

 Arduino-Frequency-Counter-with-LCD
 ==================================

-Arduino Frequency Counter with LCD Everything is Embedded on a single Layer PCB with maximum frequency input 64 Mhz
+Arduino Frequency Counter with LCD, Everything is Embedded in a single Layer PCB with maximum frequency input up-to 64 Mhz

   Arduino Frequency Counter (up to 64 Mhz) with LCD
-  By: Abdallah Ali
+  By: Abdallah Ali Abdallah
   Date: Aug-2014
   Licence: CC-BY-NC V.4
-  E-mail:
+  E-mail: abdallah.ali.abdallah.elmasry@gmail.com

-  Note: This counter use chip 74xx93 (counter) as a frequency divider by 8 the maximum bandwidth for arduino to count is 8 Mhz and we can multiply this number using 74xx93 or any other counter chip.
+  Note: This counter is based on chip 74xx93 (counter) used as a frequency divider by 8 the maximum bandwidth for arduino to count is 8 Mhz and we can multiply this number using 74xx93 or any other counter chip.